 Topshop is a UK-based high street retailer that offers both women and men on-trend products.
 They are on their way to making their Omnichannel as seamless as possible.

-Not only do Topshop provide a fantastic user experience across their mobile devices, they also bring a fresh new taste of fashion by displaying 6 billboards in London, Manchester, Leeds, Birmingham, Liverpool, and Glasgow which feature pictures whenever a Twitter account uses their hashtag “#LFW”.
-And the best thing is, all the billboards were within 10 minutes’ walk of a Topshop store.
-After the glamorous show, the company reported a 25% increase in their sales across all categories featured on the billboards.
+Not only do Topshop provide a fantastic user experience across their mobile devices, but they also bring a fresh new taste of fashion by displaying 6 billboards in London, Manchester, Leeds, Birmingham, Liverpool, and Glasgow which feature pictures whenever a Twitter account uses their hashtag “#LFW”.
+And the best thing is, all the billboards were within a 10-minute walk of a Topshop store.
+After the glamorous show, the company reported a 25% increase in its sales across all categories featured on the billboards.

 Amazon has brilliantly adapted to Omnichannel by incorporating all of their grounds together and creating a seamless experience for customers whether they are online or in stores.

-IKEA is now leveraging their technology and innovation across all channels including mobile, website and in-store experience.
+IKEA is now leveraging its technology and innovation across all channels including mobile, website and in-store experience.

 GAP is doing a great job in bridging the gap between the digital world with its brick-and-mortar stores.

 In 2017, Gap Inc. began equipping store associates with mobile devices to enable better customer service on store floors.
 The brand also uses devices and mobile printers to complete customers’ transactions, therefore, shoppers no longer need to wait in line to open store credit cards, pay for items or place home delivery orders.

 Inside the stores, wall-mounted Android devices are equipped with scanners so that customers can read reviews, find additional sizes and colors as well as check the prices and have them shipped home.
 Some of the devices are even placed inside dressing rooms to create a personalized shopping experience.